mikavilpas/yazi.nvim/README.md

       -- Open in the current working directory "<leader>cw",
       "<cmd>Yazi cwd<cr>",
-      desc = "Open the file manager in nvim's working directory" , },
+      desc = "Open the file manager in nvim's working directory", },
     {
       -- NOTE: this requires a version of yazi that includes -- https://github.com/sxyazi/yazi/pull/1305 from 2024-07-18
-      '<c-up>',
+      "<c-up>",
       "<cmd>Yazi toggle<cr>",
       desc = "Resume the last yazi session",
     },